 - Overlap

 - Equal

 - Contains

-- Within
+- · Within

 You must list these functions first, in the order shown, when you execute the CREATE OPCLASS statement to register the operator class with the database server.
-This SQL statement is described in "Syntax for Creating a New Operator Class" on page 3-31.
+This SQL statement is described in "Syntax for creating a new operator class" on page 3-30.

-The four required strategy functions are defined in detail in later sections of this chapter, with an example of creating the Contains strategy function.
+The four required strategy functions are defined in detail in later topics, with an example of creating the Contains strategy function.

 Tip: It is useful to name strategy functions in a way that describes what they do.
 For example, it makes sense to name a function that calculates whether one object overlaps another Overlap.
 For convenience, this guide uses the names Overlap, Equal, Contains, and Within when it describes the four required strategy functions.
-These are also the names that the default operator class rtree\ops uses for its strategy functions.
+These are also the names that the default operator class rtree_ops uses for its strategy functions.

-Internal Uses of the Strategy Functions
+Internal uses of the strategy functions